 Because of this demand, most integration platforms are built with no or limited persistence, meaning that they can’t store files until delivery.
 They’re designed for real-time APIs and can handle around 10,000 API calls per minute.

-In contrast, MFT software can store files until delivery with zero data loss because it doesn’t handle thousands of processes at once.
+In contrast, Thru can store files until delivery with zero data loss because it doesn’t handle thousands of processes at once.
 Retention policies can be defined so that files are deleted after a certain time period.

 Large Payload Capability

 An iPaaS can only take small to medium file transfer payloads because it’s designed for fast execution and deals with a lot of demand at once.
-MFT software can handle unlimited payloads and any file format.
+Thru can handle unlimited payloads and any file format.

 Typically, an integration platform has mostly point-to-point connections for file transfers.
 It can’t be a server and manages servers individually.
 Because of these limitations, developers need to code point-to-point connections between organizations for file transfer.

-Developers can create more loosely coupled workflows with MFT because it has any-to-any capability.
-MFT software can also act as a client or as a server for more flexiblity.
+Developers can create more loosely coupled workflows with Thru because it has any-to-any capability.
+Thru can also act as a client or as a server for more flexibility.

 As mentioned above, integration platforms deal primarily with messages, which are sent quickly and often.
 To add guaranteed delivery to file transfer workflows, developers have to hand-code and add it to each workflow.

-MFT software should have guaranteed delivery built-in and IT teams should be able to easily check file activity, file delivery status and other information.
+Thru has guaranteed delivery built-in.
+IT teams can easily check file activity, file delivery status and other information.

 To learn more about the relationship between integration platforms and MFT, read Managed File Transfer (MFT) and EiPaaS: A Complete Solution.